Maffra: Sport

 The town has an Australian Rules football team competing in the Gippsland Football League.
 Its senior side was at one point the most successful in the league, winning 6 premierships in the early 2000s.

 Maffra is also home to a field hockey club, fielding junior, women's and men's teams in the East Gippsland Hockey Association playing at Cameron Sports Complex, Morison Street.
 Also at this complex, is Maffra's Amateur Basketball Association.
 This hosts junior and senior teams, as well as Men and Women's CBL teams.

 Golfers play at the course of the Maffra Golf Club on Fulton Road.

 The soccer community in Maffra was also the driving force behind the formation of the North Gippsland Soccer Association in 1925, which originally proposed teams in Maffra, Sale, Nambrook and Bairnsdale.
-Ultimately, Maffra Soccer Club was joined by Yallourn SC, Sale United SC and Glenmaggie SC - although the onset of the World War II saw the league halted.
+Ultimately, Maffra Soccer Club was joined by Yallourn SC, Sale United SC and Glenmaggie Soccer Club - although the onset of the World War II saw the league halted.

 This league helped form the early footprint of what later evolved into the Latrobe Valley Soccer League.

 Events and attractions

-The Berry Dairy – Located on a working dairy farm near Maffra, this family-owned venture offers a seasonal pick-your-own strawberry experience, an on-site café featuring locally sourced fare, a children’s play area, and a small petting zoo, creating a paddock-to-plate agritourism destination.
-The café operates during the summer season and features dishes made with farm-fresh strawberries, grass-fed beef, and 90% Gippsland-sourced ingredients.
-Since its opening, the farm has attracted thousands of visitors, with peak strawberry yields reaching hundreds of kilograms per day.

-In 2024, The Berry Dairy received multiple accolades, including the Tourism Ventures and Attractions Award at the Gippsland Business Awards and co-owner Nicole Saunders being named Young Agribusiness Leader of the Year by Food & Fibre Gippsland.
+The Berry Dairy is a seasonal agritourism business located on a working dairy farm near Maffra.
+It includes pick-your-own strawberries, an on-site café, children's play areas, a petting zoo and farm tractor tours.
+In 2025, the business Silver in the Excellence in Food Tourism category at the Victorian Tourism Awards.